Relative Phase Equivariant Deep Neural Systems for Physical Layer Communications: Discussion Conclusion

 \section{Discussion \& Conclusion}

 To recap, we proposed an element-wise $C_n$-equivariant DNN suitable for signals that benefit from phase equivariance.
 We applied our method to build a deep neural receiver that is equivariant with respect to variations in initial observation times and antenna angles.
 We implemented both a ConvNeXt and a $C_5$-equivariant ConvNeXt model, and tested them in a variety of settings.
 The core results can be summarized as follows. \begin{enumerate} \item For 16-QAM, the ConvNeXt approach performs similarly to DeepRx with four times fewer parameters.
 The group equivariant ConvNeXt-$C_5$ model outperforms both significantly in terms of mean BER. \item The $C_5$-equivariant ConvNeXt networks significantly outperform base ConvNeXt models at all model sizes in terms of mean BER.
 It is also, on average, more capable in tiny model settings, due to better convergence properties. \item The $\mathbb{T}$ equivariant approach performs relatively better for QPSK than for other constellation types. \item We found that most performance benefits are achieved at $C_4$ and that larger subgroups of $\mathbb{T}$ do not provide significant benefits.
 We also found a small kernel size of $2$ to be sufficient in a deep model under a group of $C_9$. \end{enumerate} We found that a group equivariant approach performed well with a minimal increase in the number of parameters.
 An important aspect to discuss is whether the performance increase is the result of the group equivariance or other changes in the network.
 Some interesting implications arise from the ablation of the influence of the kernel size in this regard.
 It shows that computing the group elements and averaging at the end is sufficient for a major performance improvement.
 Furthermore, a kernel size of $2$ is sufficient to achieve most of the BER reduction, which may imply that the core gain lies in the $\mathbb{T}$-equivariance.
-Figure~\ref{fig:constellations} also provides an interesting perspective on this question.
-These figures demonstrate that the performance increase depends on the constellation type as well.
-The larger the constellation, the less group equivariance improves the BER relatively.
-In the context of phase equivariance, this makes sense, as larger QAM constellations induce additional complexity that is not dependent on the initial phase.